toddaustin07/Heatmiser/README.md

 ### Limitations
 * The driver is currently in Beta with a limited number of testers to-date.
 It has not been tested with configurations including multiple neoHubs.
-* The driver supports Neostat thermostat devices only so far; support has not yet been added for other types of heatmiser devices such as plugs, air sensors, etc, although that is being considered
+* The driver supports Neostat thermostat devices only so far; support has not yet been added for other types of heatmiser devices such as plugs, switches, temperature sensors, etc, although that is being considered
 * The driver supports heating system only at this time.
 Combination Heating and Cooling systems (neoStat HC) can be supported in the future if requested.

 ## neoHub API Access Token Creation